uamahlecele/bafana-world-cup-etl/README.md

-This is an end-to-end ETL pipeline that pulls FIFA World Cup team and match data (primarily focusing on iBafana Bafana's journey) from multiple sources, cleans and normalizes it into a single schema, and loads it into a shared SQLite database — with a Streamlit dashboard on top for exploring the data.
+This is an end-to-end ETL pipeline that pulls FIFA World Cup team and match data (primarily focusing on iBafana Bafana's journey) from multiple sources, cleans and normalizes it into a single schema, and loads it into a shared SQLite database.
+Also implemented a Streamlit dashboard on top for visualizing the data.

 **Tournaments covered:** 1998, 2002, 2010, 2026